DDTY: Don’t Do This Yourself

 Every time we called an HVAC guy in, they checked two things.
 They checked the air filter inside our home, on the interior portion of our HVAC unit (furnace and air conditioner), and then they checked how dirty the outside portion of our HVAC unit (the condenser) was.
 One rule of thumb they taught us with the air filter is to hold it up to the light.
 If we can see light, it should be okay.
 This is far from an exact science, but it gives us a better idea how dirty our filter is.
 Dirty is dirty, but it’s mostly a judgment call.
 Most HVAC guys suggest changing the air filter quarterly (every three months), and they suggest we write the date of installation on our new filter with a Sharpie to help us keep track of how often we change it.
 This quarterly suggestion is relative to the size of the house, how many live in the home, if you have pets, if anyone in your home has allergies, how often you use the HVAC, and the general air quality of your home.
 Some HVAC specialists say the rate of changing filters is so relative to all these conditions that they suggest we, at least, check it once a month, until we get a feel for how often we need to change it.
 I’ve found that it often depends on the season.
 The Fall and Spring require changing it less often, and the Summer and Winter require changing it more frequently, obviously indicating greater usage of the heating and air-conditioner.
 When installing a new air filter, make sure that the arrows on the filter point in the proper direction.
 Each filter will come equipped with an arrow on it, make sure it’s pointed in the correct direction.
 Make sure that arrow is pointed toward the HVAC.

 Hosing down the outside portion of the HVAC unit (the condenser) requires less frequency, but that thing can get clogged.
-The vents get clogged with a mass of everything including pollen, grass clippings, and dirt.
+The vent gets clogged with a mass of everything including pollen, grass clippings, and dirt.
 The fibers of the vent are called fins.
 As you will see if you touch the fins, as I’ve done on my unit, they’re very sensitive, and if you collapse them in anyway, air won’t get through.
 So, you shouldn’t wipe them down, as you’ll collapse the fins.
 (Quick note: There is a product called a fin comb that allows us to try to straighten out collapsed fins.)
 The condenser’s main job is to pull in air and cool it off, so when it “pulls,” it drags everything loose into the unit.
 The fins are positioned to keep as much as they can off the central unit, and as you can imagine this can cause them to become clogged.
-Take a hose and wash the muck off the fins at an angle that prevents the water from getting into your unit.
+If you don’t want to take the time involved in using a fin comb, take a hose and wash the muck off the fins at an angle that prevents the water from getting into your unit.
 Avoid spraying or using any degree of force with the water to prevent fin collapse.
 Use a low water flow at an angle, so you don’t get water in the unit, to bring all that stuff down, and water, or finger, out the bottom where all the muck collects.

 Weed, Seed, and Feed.